arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **VEH-D1:** Preview and delete the fictional scrapped vehicle `TN10JK7890`.
 2. **VEH-D2:** Insert a temporary vehicle with registration `TEST00TMP01` and then delete it.
-3. **VEH-D3:** Start a transaction, delete vehicles having no insurance-expiry date, inspect the temporary result, and roll back.

 ---